 - Qualify for all applicable visa and embassy regulations for their desired location

-Our Professional internship programs will give you a first-hand insight into working life in a well organized corporate business setting– we’re one of the largest Internship Placement agencies in China with a solid track record.
-Our Internship participants develop new skills and excellent work experience through challenging responsibilities and hands-on projects within multinational organizations here in China (there’s a generous reward, covering living expenses).
+Our Professional internship in China programs will give you a first-hand insight into working life in a well organized corporate business setting– we’re one of the largest Internship Placement Service Providers in China with a solid track record.
+Our China Internship participants develop new skills and excellent work experience through challenging responsibilities and hands-on projects within multinational organizations here in China (there’s a generous reward, covering living expenses).

 China Internship Placement is an extension of the Human Resource departments of our various Host Companies who outsource their International Internship Recruitment needs to us.
-We exist as a result of contributions of various HR managers from Multi- National Organizations in China whose quest is to select the best graduate minds to support their corporate growth, through our China Internship Program.
+We exist as a result of contributions of various HR managers from Multi- National Organizations in China whose quest is to select the best college students and graduate minds to support their corporate growth, through our Internship in China.

-Securing a paid internship with China Internship Placement (CIP) is a great way to launch your executive career through properly planned Affordable Internship Programs.
-Whether you’re set on any career path related to Marketing, Finance, Engineering, Hospitality, Accounting, Tax and Auditing, IT (Check our Internship Industries), or you’re keen to explore the different options out there, China is the place and China Internship Placements (CIP) is the best way.
-Our Paid China Internship Program is available all year round with durations ranging from 1 to 12 months.
+Securing a paid internship with China Internship Placement (CIP) is a great way to launch your executive career through a properly planned and Affordable Internship Programs.
+Whether you’re set on any career path related to Marketing, Finance, Engineering, Hospitality, Accounting, Tax and Auditing, IT (Check our Internship Industries), or you’re keen to explore the different options out there, China is the place and China Internship Placements (CIP) is the best Internship Service Provider.
+Our Paid China Internship Program is available all year round with durations ranging from 2 to 12 months.
 We have tailored programs to suit as many classes of individuals as possible (navigate to our type of Program Page).

 As a nation, China has become so significant for many obvious reasons.
 With much emphasis on infrastructural development, domestic investment, along with fast-paced growth, this has garnished them with numerous opportunities for global success.
-Its government proposes different development agenda which many find difficult to understand.
+The Chinese Government proposes different development agenda which many find difficult to understand.
 The Chinese Economy has an element of flexibility which supports start-ups, entrepreneurial skills, and above all has a very flexible environment for businesses and growth.
 No wonder many multinationals consider China as the best location choice.
 In the year 2010, Beijing hit the record for housing the highest number of fortune 500 companies.
 CIP’s Affordable Internship Program is proud to be associated with some of these companies.
+We give you the chance to gain experience in our Internship in China Program.
 Many Chinese companies are looking to internationalize and are willing to partner business-minded individuals who are excited to progress with them.
-In this, lies huge opportunities for young graduates, but it will be impossible to interact successfully with the Chinese without first adequately being introduced to knowing their culture.
-Our China Internship Program provides a stepping stone for bridging this cultural gap.
+In this, lies huge opportunities for young graduates to secure Jobs and launch their career, but it will be impossible to interact successfully with the Chinese without first adequately being introduced to knowing their culture.
+Our China Internship Programprovides a stepping stone for bridging this cultural gap.
 China has a fascinating Millenium old culture worth knowing and we invite adventurous, like-minded young graduates to join us.

 The growth of demand for internships in China is not just a mere coincidence of events.
-It is a reality that all young graduates from around the globe must wake up to, realize, and grab as the amazing opportunity on the road to success that it is.
-The speed and pace of the Chinese economic growth have raised an ever increasing demand for skilled laborers, especially young graduates from the west.
+It is a reality that all young graduates from around the globe must wake up to, realize, and grab the amazing opportunity.
+The speed and pace of the Chinese economic growth have raised an ever increasing demand for skilled workers, especially young graduates from the west.
 These talents are seen as playing very vital roles in the internationalization phase of interested organizations.
 There is a huge service industry developed to enhance the operations of companies in China.
 This explains the spontaneous rise in consultancy, finance, insurance and legal services sprouting in Beijing, Shanghai, and Shenzhen each day.
 Shenzhen sees 2 multinational companies established each day, presenting real Internship Placement opportunities in China.
 Companies are also becoming more and more efficient and effective at what they do, and will only hire exceptional talents willing and ready to be challenged to think out of the box.
-It is therefore ideal to re-orient thoughts and put priorities right in place before considering doing any meaningful internship in China.
-We strongly recommend CIP’s Internship Programs for all Young Graduates coming from USA, UK, Australia, Canada and the rest of the world.
+It is, therefore, ideal to re-orient thoughts and put priorities right in place before considering doing any meaningful internship in China.
+We strongly recommend CIP’s Internship Programs for all University / College Students, Young Graduates coming from USA, UK, Australia, Canada and the rest of the world.